sebastiengrd/assisted_correction_project/README.md

 ## Introduction

-This project started in summer 2018, when I had 17 y/o.
-I designed a computer program to automatically score the points that a teacher writes with a red pencil on a student’s exam copy.
+This project started in the summer 2018, when I was 17 y/o.
+I designed a computer program to automatically add up the grades that a teacher writes with a red pen on a student’s exam copy.
 The goal of this program is to reduce errors related to human distraction when marking exams, a very real phenomenon.
 Thus, the method will allow teachers to correct long questions, without worrying about counting the marks afterwards.
-In order to complete this task, it was necessary to use several computer vision and artificial intelligence techniques in order to design a reliable solution, while adapting to different light environments and different writings.
+To complete this task, it was necessary to use several computer vision and artificial intelligence algorithms in order to design a reliable solution, while adapting to different light environments and different writings.

 ## Project Details

-### Librairy used
+### Library used
  - Opencv
  - Tensorflow (keras)
  - Kivy